 For me, the joy of volunteering to do these two activities with and for Shaw and our patrons, allows me to help to ensure future audiences.
 I want to preserve the wonderful aspects that brought us to this town and I feel that this is a way that I can “give back”, continue to learn and be productive.

 My Volunteer Page Hints & Tips

-MVP TRAINING SESSIONS: There are sessions planned for hands-on training sessions in April and beyond.
-For dates and details, please check the website and email Cheryl Morris at firstname.lastname@example.org to indicate which one you’d like to attend.
+MVP TRAINING SESSIONS: There are sessions planned for hands-on training sessions once a month until September.
+For dates and details, please check the website and email Cheryl Morris at firstname.lastname@example.org.

 This month’s question:

 Why is it important for the Guild to log volunteer hours?